-Assume no legacy database exists prior to development or if one does exist, it is extremely flexible (i.e., it can be changed according to application needs).
-When the database design is kept foremost in mind during development, the object modeL'\VIII tend to be data driven while the behavior and responsibilities of the objects. will lJe deprived of the thought and energy they deserve.
-Consequently, the object modeEwill tend to have separate data objects and controller objects.
-This leads to a design tha.thti.ş heavy-duty controller objects and stupid data objects rather than a better,>>ttiôre,. distributed, less-centralized design.
-If the database design is completely ignored/until the application is completed the project may suffer.
-Since 25% to 50% of the code in such applications often deals with object-database integration, the design of the database is crucial and should be considered early in development.
+Assume no legacy database exists prior to development or if one does exist, it is extremely flexible.
+When the database design is kept foremost in mind during development, the object model will tend to be data driven while the behavior and responsibilities of the objects will be deprived of the thought and energy they deserve.
+Consequently, the object model will tend to have separate data objects and stupid data objects rather than a better, more distributed, less-centralized design.
+If the database design is completely ignored until the application is completed the project may suffer.
+Since 25 % to 50 % of the code in such applications often deals with object-database integration, the design of the database is crucial and should be considered early in development.
 Consequently: